demisto/content/Packs/JamfProtect/Integrations/JamfProtectEventCollector/README.md

-Use this integration to fetch audits and alerts from Jamf Protect as events in Cortex XSIAM.
+Use this integration to fetch audit logs, alerts and computer events from Jamf Protect as events in Cortex XSIAM.

 ## Configure Jamf Protect Event Collector on Cortex XSIAM